Healthy and nutritious Lima Bean Soup for your little one. Perfect for little ones 1 year and above.

 These little beans are available in various organic stores, farmer’s markets, and supermarkets.
 They are available both dried and fresh.
 Dried ones are kept in pre-packed packages or in bins.
 While fresh green ones are frozen or available in their green pods.

-- 1 cup cooked lima beans
+- 1 cup Lima Beans (cooked)

-- 1 carrot
+- 1 Carrot (chopped)

-- 4 cubes of frozen acorn squash
+- 4 cubes of Frozen Acorn Squash

-- 1 teaspoon butter
+- 1 tsp Butter

-- A dash of oregano, cumin powder, and black pepper
+- A dash of Oregano

 - salt to taste

 In a pot add oil and heat it.
 Once heated well, add garlic clove and let it sizzle.
 It shouldn't burn.

 Then add chopped carrots, celery, acorn squash, and tomatoes.
 Cook till tomatoes get mushy.

 Add salt and spices as well.

 Once everything is cooked, turn off the heat and let it cool for few mins.
 Then run it through the food processor.

-Cooked lima beans can also be given as finger food to a toddler.
+- Cooked lima beans can also be given as finger food to a toddler.

-Lima beans can be steamed or pressure cooked in advance.
+- Lima beans can be steamed or pressure cooked in advance.

-Grown-ups can adjust the spice level according to their taste.
+- Grown-ups can adjust the spice level according to their taste.

-You can add more water while pureeing if the soup gets too thick.
+- You can add more water while pureeing if the soup gets too thick.

 Talk to your baby’s Pediatrician before starting any new food.

-© 2014 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.